methodgames/methodgames.github.io/roleplay.md

 The PVP Raid Zone Rules (**PRZ**) is an area of the map that will focus on our take of vanilla-style gameplay, but many server rules and values will still apply.
 To avoid conflict, some specific <u>gameplay related</u> rules will be explicitly stated below by category. **Please remember to always be respectful of each other.**

+<b>For the duration of this wipe in relation to the Kingdom Wars event, the PRZ will not have updated rules.
+Online and offline raiding is allowed wherever possible.
+Please see the Discord for more information.</b>

 **Please note, the PRZ rules have been completly changed and are therefore subject to change and clarification to address the needs of the server and of this area.**

 #### General: